Discover Amsterdam

 Image from Stadsarchief Amsterdam

-For centuries, the area that is now Nieuw West (including Geuzenveld-Slotermeer) consisted only of historic villages, boggy polder landscapes and farmland.
-The ancient settlement of Sloten was first mentioned as early as 1063, making it older than the Dutch capital itself.
+For centuries, the area that is now Nieuw West (including Geuzenveld-Slotermeer) consisted only of historical villages, boggy polder landscapes and farmland.
+The ancient settlement of Sloten was first mentioned in texts as early as 1063, making it older than the Dutch capital itself.
 At the beginning of the 20th century, Amsterdam faced a severe housing shortage as more workers were attracted to the city’s rapidly developing industry.
 Planners began to expand West, and in the early 1920s, various peripheral municipalities were annexed into the ever-growing sprawl.
 Sloten, for example, became part of Amsterdam in 1921.

-Vibe today
+Nieuw-West today

 Kids playing at West Beach, Sloterplas during 24H Nieuw-West.